mainmatter/playbook/project-flow/consulting/README.md

 Besides augmenting the client's in-house engineering team, our consultants can take on full projects (either an initiative in a pre-existing application or an entirely new one), complete that independently of the client's team and hand it back to the them once complete.
-In this case, we will still work closely with the client's business experts as well as product managers and designers to understand and define the exact scope and requirements of the project.
+In this case, our consultants will form an engineering team of their own within the client's organisation, working closely with the client's product managers and designers.

-### Milestones

-Before starting implementation in such a project, we will try to break it down into milestones along with a possible timeline.
-We will try to minimize the initial milestone as much as possible, removing everything that is not essential for a minimal version of the project.
-That way we are able to minimize the risk associated with the project and deliver something that has value of its own and can be used to get feedback from shareholders as early as possible.
-Subsequent milestones will then incrementally improve that minimal version until the project is complete.

 ### Handover